United States House of Representatives: Redistricting

 States entitled to more than one representative are divided into single-member districts.
 This has been a federal statutory requirement since 1967 pursuant to the act titled An Act For the relief of Doctor Ricardo Vallejo Samala and to provide for congressional redistricting.
 Before that law, general ticket representation was used by some states.

 States typically redraw district boundaries after each census, though they may do so at other times, such as the 2003 Texas redistricting.
 Each state determines its own district boundaries, either through legislation or through non-partisan panels.
-"Malapportionment" is unconstitutional and districts must be approximately equal in population (see Wesberry v.
+Malapportionment is unconstitutional and districts must be approximately equal in population (see Wesberry v.
 Sanders).
 Additionally, Section 2 of the Voting Rights Act of 1965 prohibits redistricting plans that are intended to, or have the effect of, discriminating against racial or language minority voters.
 Aside from malapportionment and discrimination against racial or language minorities, federal courts have allowed state legislatures to engage in gerrymandering to benefit political parties or incumbents.
 In a 1984 case, Davis v.
 Bandemer, the Supreme Court held that gerrymandered districts could be struck down based on the Equal Protection Clause, but the Court did not articulate a standard for when districts are impermissibly gerrymandered.
 However, the Court overruled Davis in 2004 in Vieth v.
-Jubelirer, and Court precedent currently holds gerrymandering to be a political question.
-According to calculations made by Burt Neuborne using criteria set forth by the American Political Science Association, about 40 seats, less than 10% of the House membership, are chosen through a genuinely contested electoral process, given partisan gerrymandering.
+Jubelirer, and Court precedent holds gerrymandering to be a political question.
+According to calculations made by Burt Neuborne using criteria set forth by the American Political Science Association, only about 40 seats, less than 10% of the House membership, are chosen through a genuinely contested electoral process, given partisan gerrymandering.

 Qualifications

 Article I, Section 2 of the Constitution sets three qualifications for representatives.
 Each representative must: (1) be at least twenty-five (25) years old; (2) have been a citizen of the United States for the past seven years; and (3) be (at the time of the election) an inhabitant of the state they represent.
 Members are not required to live in the districts they represent, but they traditionally do.
 The age and citizenship qualifications for representatives are less than those for senators.
 The constitutional requirements of Article I, Section 2 for election to Congress are the maximum requirements that can be imposed on a candidate.
 Therefore, Article I, Section 5, which permits each House to be the judge of the qualifications of its own members does not permit either House to establish additional qualifications.
-Likewise a State could not establish additional qualifications.
+Likewise, a state could not establish additional qualifications.
 William C. C. Claiborne served in the House below the minimum age of 25.

 Disqualification: under the Fourteenth Amendment, a federal or state officer who takes the requisite oath to support the Constitution, but later engages in rebellion or aids the enemies of the United States, is disqualified from becoming a representative.
 This post–Civil War provision was intended to prevent those who sided with the Confederacy from serving.
 However, disqualified individuals may serve if they gain the consent of two-thirds of both houses of Congress.